Penned in Rage Literary Journal, Edition 5

 Chidebelu Emmanuel Nnazoba, known as Deb Angel, is an Igbo-born Nigerian metaphysical poet whose satirical and reflective poetry explores society, identity, and human contradictions through humour, irony, and philosophical depth.

-10. Peter Chukwuka Ezeh
+12. A Poem by Peter Chukwuka Ezeh

 What Do They See When They Look at Me?